Jeremiah Robinson-Earl: Oklahoma City Thunder (2021–2023)

+New Orleans Pelicans (2023–2025)

 On October 17, 2023, Robinson-Earl was traded, along with Victor Oladipo, by the Thunder to the Houston Rockets in exchange for Kevin Porter Jr. and two future second-round draft picks but six days later, he was waived by the Rockets.

-New Orleans Pelicans (2023–2025)

 On November 3, 2023, Robinson-Earl signed a two-way contract with the New Orleans Pelicans.
 On February 17, 2024, he signed a standard contract with the Pelicans.
+Robinson-Earl played in 39 games (including one start) for the Pelicans during the 2023–24 NBA season, averaging 2.9 points, 1.9 rebounds, and 0.5 assists.

+Robinson-Earl made 66 appearances (including nine starts) for New Orleans during the 2024–25 NBA season, posting averages of 6.3 points, 4.8 rebounds, and 1.3 assists.

+Indiana Pacers (2025)

 Robinson-Earl signed with the Dallas Mavericks on September 26, 2025.
 He was waived on October 17.

-Indiana Pacers (2025–present)

 On November 1, 2025, Robinson-Earl signed a 10-day contract with the Indiana Pacers.
-On November 11, 2025, the Pacers signed Robinson-Earl to a second 10-day contract.
+On November 11, the Pacers signed Robinson-Earl to a second 10-day contract.
+On November 21, the Pacers signed Robinson-Earl to a two-year, non-guaranteed contract.
+On December 11, he was waived by the Pacers.
+In 17 games for the team, he averaged 4.6 points and 5.2 rebounds per game.

+Texas Legends (2025–2026)

+On December 17, 2025, Robinson-Earl was acquired by the Texas Legends of the G League.

+Dallas Mavericks (2026)

+On January 15, 2026, Robinson-Earl was signed to a 10-day contract by the Dallas Mavericks.
+Robinson-Earl made five appearances for the Mavericks, recording averages of 4.4 points, 3.0 rebounds, and 0.6 assists.

+Aris Thessaloniki (2026–present)

+On July 16, 2026, Robinson-Earl signed with Aris Thessaloniki of the Greek Basketball League (GBL) and the EuroCup.

 National team career

 Robinson-Earl played for the United States under-18 basketball team at the 2018 FIBA Under-18 Americas Championship in Canada.
 He helped his team win the gold medal.
 At the 2019 FIBA Under-19 World Cup in Greece, Robinson-Earl averaged 12.7 points and 6.3 rebounds per game, helping his team win the gold medal.